Bend council reviews transportation bond projects, advances Reed Market planning funds - KTVZ

 Bend council reviews transportation bond projects, advances Reed Market planning funds

 BEND, Ore.
-(KTVZ) -- More than a year ago, voters gave a thumbs up to the city of Bend's $190 million transportation bond which will plan out and pay for dozens of projects and upgrades over the next decade.
+(KTVZ) -- More than a year ago, Bend voters gave a thumbs up to the city's $190 million transportation bond, which will fund design and construction of dozens of new projects and upgrades over the next decade.

 So when will these projects get underway?

-City councilors got the ball rolling during Wednesday night's meeting as they reviewed a list of project recommendations and timeline from the citizen Transportation Bond Oversight Committee for the first five years of the related capital improvement plan.
+City councilors and meeting attendees got a clearer picture of that during Wednesday night's meeting as they reviewed a list of project recommendations and timeline from the citizen Transportation Bond Oversight Committee for the first five years of the related capital improvement plan.

 The council-appointed committee was set up to advise councilors and city staffers on the implementation of the voter-approved general obligation bonds, while also providing information to the public on the progress of the projects funded by the measure.